 Problem (7): A 5,000-kilogram truck travels in a straight line with a speed of 54 km/h.
 What is its momentum?

-Solution: the SI units of momentum is $\rm kg.m/s$, so first convert the units of speed into the SI units by multiplying it by $\frac {10}{36}$.
-Therefore, the truck's speed is $v=54\times \frac {10}{36}=15\,{\rm m/s}$.
-Consequently, the momentum is \begin{align*} p&=mv\\&=5000\times 15\\&=75,000\quad {\rm kg.m/s}\end{align*}
+Solution: The SI units of momentum are $\rm kg\cdot m/s$.
+Therefore, we first convert the speed units into SI units by multiplying them by $\frac {10}{36}$.
+As a result, the truck's speed becomes $v=54\times \frac {10}{36}=15\,{\rm m/s}$.
+Subsequently, we calculate the momentum as follows: \begin{align*} p&=mv\\&=5000\times 15\\&=75,000\quad {\rm kg.m/s}\end{align*}

-Problem (8): A 1,400-kilogram car is also traveling in a straight line.
+Problem (8): A 1,400-kilogram car is traveling in a straight line.
 Its momentum is equal to that of the truck in the previous question.
 What is the velocity of the car?

 Solution: the car's velocity is \begin{align*} v&=\frac pm\\&=\frac{75,000}{1400}\\&=53.6\quad {\rm m/s}\end{align*}